 If you’re looking to make some extra cash online, retail arbitrage could be the tactic for you.
-It’s relatively easy to do, and the profits can be very rewarding, especially if you’ve got an eye for a great bargain and are good are predicting trends.
-But just what is retail arbitrage, and how does it work?
+It’s relatively easy and the profits can be very rewarding.
+Eespecially if you’ve got an eye for a great bargain and are good at predicting trends.
+But just what is retail arbitrage.
+And more importantly, how does it work?

 - What is retail arbitrage?

 - How retail arbitrage works

 - Is retail arbitrage dead?
 (2021)

 - How to do online retail arbitrage on Amazon

 Retail arbitrage is the buying and reselling of products for a profit.
 You might see it called ‘arbing’ for short.
 It’s different from traditional retail in that the buyer usually finds the items on sale in a store, bulk buys, and then sells them online at a price that falls between the amount they paid and the RRP.
 They then pocket the difference.